Combo819/social-media-archiver/packages/documentation/docs/guide/post.md

 curl 'http://localhost:5000/api/post'
 ```
 Now It should successfully return a post.
 The author's name will show `undefined` since we haven't save the author information yet.
-You are free to go to the next section now.
+feel free to go to the next section.